JimTsesm/MobilityDB-Azure/README.md

 The purpose of this section is to enable the user reuse the existing work.

 ### Required Components
 This work combines different tools and technologies to create a self-managed database on the cloud.
-The following list include the required components along with some links that assist the users install and configure them.
+The following list includes the required components along with some links that assist the users to install and configure them.

 * A local computer running **Linux OS** (tested with Ubuntu 20.04).
 * A **Microsoft Azure account** with an active subscription attached to it.
 The user must have full access to the Azure resources (Owner).